wnyc/django-crowdsourcing/docs/producers/options.rst

 **Title**

-The title appears at the top whenever Crowdsourcing displays surveys or their results.
+The title appears at the top whenever crowdsourcing displays surveys or their results.

 **Slug**